SohamGhugare/vscode-virtual-assistant/README.md

   4. If you want to use the wikipedia search feature, just type `wiki [query]` in the input box (not the command palette) and replace `[query]` with whatever you want to search.

 ## Requirements:
+    (All requirements are installed by the extension if you have python, but incase it doesnt work, please cross check.)

   1. Python 3.6+
   2. Requests library -> `pip install requests`
   2. PyTTSx3 library -> `pip install pyttsx3`